Logan007/pucr/README.md

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

+The `ivanova.bin`-file now regularily gets compressed to 9567 (without header) bytes and a few more for the fast lanes.

 One possible string matching speedup that takes advantage of RLE is still lacking, will follow.

-So far, I haven't taken advantage of `max_gamma` yet, this definitely is a TODO.
+So far, no advantage of `max_gamma` is taken yet, this definitely is a TODO.

-So far, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
+As of now, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
 However, I will try to look deeper in how `pthread` could be of additional help here.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.